-There are two ways to print labels - you can print a label for each product, or print all the labels for products in a Purchase Order.
+There are two ways to print labels - you can print a label for each product, or print all the labels for products in a Purchase Order or Adjustment.
 See each article for how to print a label.

 Once you have navigated to the label printing page, you are able to customise the label before printing it.
 In the Label screen, in the top half of the screen are the various settings.

 At (1) you can change the size of the label depending on your label printer.
 For more information on the label printers we support, then take a look at our Recommended Label Hardware page.
 At (2) you can choose which information you would like showing on your label.
 At (3) you can change whether the barcode 'lines' are created using the Code or the Barcode number.

 At (4) you can insert blanks into your layouts if you need to print to specific Avery labels on a page that has been partially used.
 You can also print multiples of your labels if need be by entering a number into the copies field.

 At (5) you can print any barcodes using a spreadsheet to upload the data.
 There is more information on this feature in a separate article.

 At (6) there is a preview of what the label will look like when printed.